SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: Testing of the code

 With run \ncode{100Mpc\_SIGAMEv2} (purple bars), we test how well the previous \sigame framework, which has so far only been applied at $z\sim2$ and above, works for the \simba-100 $z=0$ sample.
-While this version of the code gives good results for \cii and \oi, and comes closer to the observed CO luminosities than the \ncode{100Mpc\_M10} run, it significantly underestimates the \nii lines.
+While this version of the code gives a good agreement with observations for \cii, \oi, CO(1-0) and CO(3-2), it significantly underestimates the \nii~and \oiii lines with median deviations larger than 1\,dex.
 For all lines except \oi, this version also produces outliers with extremely low line luminosities, as shown with open circles (and indeed, the plot does not extend to show all outliers).

-The test run without additional extinction, \ncode{100Mpc\_arepoPDF\_no\_ext} (brown bars), displays a better agreement with the observed CO and \oiii luminosities than the \ncode{100Mpc\_M10} run, but our PDF framework fares worse for all other lines.
-In particular the \oi line predictions fall above the observed luminosities by a median deviation of 2.0\,dex, and there are still some very low CO luminosity predictions.
+We attribute this disagreement to the simplified gas fragmentation scheme used in \sigame v2 in which gas particles were split into either GMCs following a locally observed mass spectrum or diffuse gas, with no intermediate ISM phase and no sanity checks on the density PDF.